btmxh/nrs/specification.md

 #### 10. Boringness Score (weight = 0.3)

-A completed anime will get more score than an on-hold completed one, and an on-hold completed one will get more than a dropped anime.
+A completed entry will get more score than an on-hold completed one, and an on-hold completed one will get more than a dropped entry.

 The standard to score is NRS-BR.